pantheon-systems/documentation/source/content/guides/decoupled-sites/04-site.md

 ## Before You Begin

-You should have the **Decoupled** tab enabled in your dashboard after onboarding.
+You should have the **Decoupled** tab enabled in your Sites dashboard after onboarding.
 To begin creating a Front-End Site, ensure you meet the following prerequisites:

-* Your site repository is in GitHub.
+* You have a GitHub account

+* If you will be connecting a GitHub organization, you must have owner permissions to the organization

-* You have a domain to use for the decoupled site.
+* You have a domain to use for the Front-End site.

-* You will use Next.js or Gatsby as the frontend framework.
+* You will use Next.js or Gatsby as the Front-End framework.

 * (Optional) You are using Drupal 9 or WordPress for the CMS.